Bank for International Settlements

-The Bank for International Settlements (BIS) is an international financial institution which is owned by member central banks.
+The Bank for International Settlements (BIS) is an international financial institution which is owned by members' central banks.
 Its primary goal is to foster international monetary and financial cooperation while serving as a bank for central banks.
 With its establishment in 1930 it is the oldest international financial institution.
 Its initial purpose was to oversee the settlement of World War I war reparations.

 The BIS carries out its work through its meetings, programmes and through the Basel Process, hosting international groups pursuing global financial stability and facilitating their interaction.
-It also provides banking services, but only to central banks and other international organizations.
+It also provides banking services to central banks, monetary authorities and international organizations.

 The BIS is based in Basel, Switzerland, with representative offices in Hong Kong and Mexico City.